WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 across thread boundaries.
 Additionally, to facilitate calling methods on these shared objects, they have [realm-local prototypes][tls-prototypes] just like shared structs are proposed to have in JS.

-The shared versions of the JS API types (besides memories) will be represented with new
+The shared versions of the JS API types will share constructors with their existing unshared versions, but will take an additional `shared: bool` option in an options bag argument.
+These constructors will be extended to take this new option:
-constructors:

- - `WebAssembly.SharedFunction`
+ - `WebAssembly.Function`
- - `WebAssembly.SharedTable`
+ - `WebAssembly.Table`
- - `WebAssembly.SharedGlobal`
+ - `WebAssembly.Global`
- - `WebAssembly.SharedTag`
+ - `WebAssembly.Tag`
- - `WebAssembly.SharedException`
+ - `WebAssembly.Exception`

-These new types provide an API that mirrors that provided by their unshared analogues.
+These new shared objects provide an API that mirrors that provided by their unshared analogues.
 Like shared memories, shared tables must be initialized with a maximum size.
 Shared exceptions may only be created with shared tags.
 Storing unshared data into a shared global or table throws an exception.
+In addition, all of these objects will be extended with a read-only `shared` boolean property that can be used to test whether the object is shared or not.

 While the behaviors chosen here mirror those proposed in the JS shared structs proposal, implementation of this behavior does not require any changes in the JS specification because this proposal does not propose any user-programmable means in JS to create new kinds of shared objects.

-We also expose thread-local globals with a `thread-local` option in the `WebAssembly.SharedGlobal` constructor.
+We also expose thread-local globals with a `thread-local` option in the `WebAssembly.Global` constructor.
+The `thread-local` option, if it is set, takes precedence over the `shared` option.

-> Note: It would also be possible to reuse the existing constructors and add a `shared` property for
+> Note: It would also be possible to introduce new `Shared` variants of the constructors rather than
-> testing rather than use new constructors, which allow testing with `instanceof`.
-This would be
-> more similar (but not quite the same) as how shared `WebAssembly.Memory` works.
+> using an option bag argument.
+This would allow testing with `instanceof` instead of the `shared`
+> read-only property.

 [sealed]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal
 [tls-prototypes]: https://github.com/tc39/proposal-structs/blob/main/ATTACHING-BEHAVIOR.md